 A VACCINE FOR TYPE 1 DIABETES

-A relatively new vaccine against rotavirus has been associated with less incidence of type 1 diabetes in children.
+A relatively new vaccine against rotavirus has been associated with lower incidence of type 1 diabetes in children.
 Why might this be more than just a coincidence?
 Rotavirus is a very common virus that infects most children, causing diarrhea that usually resolves, leaving the child with immunity to the virus.
 However, it can cause dehydration, hospitalization, and death.
 This infection has been associated with children developing type 1 diabetes.
 It is hypothesized that because parts of the virus look like pancreatic beta cells, it helps trigger an immune attack on the pancreas.
 If this were the case, then fewer children should be developing diabetes since a rotavirus vaccine became available about ten years ago.
-Sure enough, in an Australian study it looks like this was the case, but only for children aged four or younger (Perrett, Jachno, Nolan, & Harrison, 2019).
-The link between vaccination and less diabetes is only a correlation, but given the reported safety and efficacy of this vaccine, it’s an additional incentive to be vaccinated (Hoffman et al., 2018; Lamberti, Ashraf, Walker, & Black, 2016).
+Sure enough, in an Australian study this seemed to be the case, but only for children ages four and younger (Perrett, Jachno, Nolan, & Harrison, 2019).
+The link between vaccination and lower incidence of diabetes is only a correlation, but given the reported safety and efficacy of this vaccine, it’s an additional incentive to be vaccinated (Hoffman et al., 2018; Lamberti, Ashraf, Walker, & Black, 2016).
 Whether or not this association holds up will doubtless be the subject of further research.

 STEM CELL THERAPY FOR THE PANCREAS

 Human stem cells can be turned into pancreatic beta cells that produce insulin, but we want them to only make insulin when glucose levels are high.
 Now that goal looks possible.
 Researchers at Washington University in St. Louis have coaxed human stem cells into making insulin in response to glucose.
 Cells implanted in diabetic mice are able to help control blood sugar.
 They are not ready for use in humans, so stay tuned for more (Velazco-Cruz et al., 2019).